Ilmala depot: History

 The depot was built on marshy soil at the turn of the 60s and 70s.
 The area had previously been used as a shooting range, then as a VR landfill, which later moved to Pasila dumping ground in 1949.
 During that decade, VR began to draw up plans for a passenger train depot in the area.
 The landfill was closed in 1963, and work on the depot began in 1967.
-The first track to built in the area was the connection to the Helsinki-Turku mainline at Ilmala station.
+The first track to be built in the area was the connection to the Helsinki-Turku mainline at Ilmala station.

 The year 1970 saw the completion of EMU hall A1.
 Prior to this, the only EMUs in Finland, the youthful VR Class Sm1 units, were towed by a diesel locomotive to Pasila yard to be serviced.
 In 1971, EMU hall B1 was completed, in 1975 it was joined by the long-distance train hall, and in 1976 by locomotive hall 1.
 Maintenance of carriages moved from Helsinki yard to Ilmala when the new carriage halls were finished between 1976 and 1978.
 DMU hall 1 and diesel locomotive hall 2 were finished in 1979 and 1980, respectively.
 The depot took 13 years to build, and was finally inaugurated on June 10, 1980.

 Since initial completion, the depot has been expanded several times.
 In 2006 VR and the Finnish Transport Infrastructure Agency started a co-operative project involving the renewal of the interlockings and other safety-critical devices.
 The depot's tracks, yard lighting and halls were also renovated.
 In addition, the long-distance train area was expanded, and new service levels were built for both long-distance and commuter trains.
 The project, which was completed in 2012, cost 185 million euros.